Suso (footballer)

-Jesús Joaquín Fernández Sáenz de la Torre (/es/; (Note: In isolation, Joaquín is pronounced /es/.) born 19 November 1993), known as Suso (/es/), is a Spanish professional footballer who plays as an attacking midfielder or right winger for Cádiz CF.
+Jesús Joaquín Fernández Sáenz de la Torre (/es/; (Note: In isolation, Joaquín is pronounced /es/.) born 19 November 1993), known as Suso (/es/), is a Spanish former professional footballer who played as an attacking midfielder or right winger.

 Scouted by English club Liverpool as a teenager, Suso made his professional debut there in 2012, playing sparingly and spending a season on loan at Almería before joining AC Milan in January 2015.
 He was loaned to fellow Serie A club Genoa in January 2016.
 In January 2020, Suso was loaned to La Liga club Sevilla, before joining the club permanently in July of that year.

 Suso represented Spain at various youth levels up to under-21, winning the 2012 UEFA European Under-19 Championship.

 Club career

 Liverpool

 Suso initially joined the Liverpool Academy on loan until he was old enough to obtain a permit to play for them professionally.
 On 19 November 2010, he marked his 17th birthday by signing his first professional contract with the Reds.
 Suso made his first appearance for the first team in a pre-season friendly against Borussia Mönchengladbach on 1 August 2010, also playing in Jamie Carragher's testimonial match on 4 September.
 For competitive fixtures, however, he was immediately placed in the reserves, forgoing the Academy.
 In the 2010–11 season, he made the joint-highest number of appearances for the side with 17, and netted three goals as he adapted well to life on Merseyside.
 He followed this up with five goals in 17 games during the 2011–12 season, and he also made seven appearances in the NextGen Series.